Our #1 Recommended Mattress

 That's why the American Consumer Product Safety Commission has made it mandatory for all mattress companies to add fire retardants to their mattresses.

-This post contains a comprehensive guideline for fiberglass material as a fire retardant in a mattress, its uses, and its health implications.
+This post contains a thorough guideline for fiberglass material as a fire retardant in a mattress, its uses, and its health implications.
 Read till the end to have a thorough understanding.

 Saatva is well-known for its exclusive mattresses and for choosing exotic natural elements to build them

 The idea behind this mattress is to provide you with extra comfort and keep you cool throughout the night (check the top rated cooling mattresses for hot sleepers).
-The whole mattress comprises five exclusive layers with individual features that elevate the sleeping experience.
+The whole mattress comprises five exclusive layers with individual features that improve the sleep.

 The center of attention is the top memory foam mattresses' cover which consists of multiple benefits.
 The fabric choice is organic and premium cotton for a relaxed and healthy effect.
 This fabric undergoes Guardian® botanical antimicrobial treatment, which protects against bed bugs, mildew, molds, and bacteria.
 These fiberglass-free mattress covers have Euro pillow quilting that provides zonal lumbar support for an excellent night.